 In Hall Beach, Nunavut Arctic College instructor Zillah Piallaq encourages her students to don costumes or wear face paint.

 "We have a little fun," she said.
 "Maybe have a little party, dress up."

-That Halloween celebration carries over to Piallaq’s home.
+That Halloween celebration carries over to Piallaq's home.
 She has a CD of scary noises that she plays to frighten visitors.
-She also has two daughters and a niece who delight in throwing a scare into trick or treaters.
+She also has two daughters and a niece who delight in giving trick or treaters a scare.
 One time her niece created a stuffed dummy and also dressed herself up in a suit and mask.

 "It looked like they were both not real.
 She would just stand there and start to freak people out when she would make little movements," Piallaq recalled, laughing.

 Another year, Piallaq transformed herself into a vampire, complete with fake blood around her mouth.

 "I told the little kids that I don't give out candy unless I get a bite out of them," she said.